Deep Learning Based Sphere Decoding: Introduction

-Recent studies show that \ac{dl} can provide significant performance improvement in signal processing and communications problems \cite{ye2018power,nachmani2018deep,farsad2017detection,kim2018deep,o2017introduction,dorner2018deep,o2017deep,wang2017deep}.
+Recent studies show that \ac{dl} can provide significant performance improvement in signal processing and communications problems \cite{ye2018power,nachmani2018deep,farsad2017detection,kim2018deep,wang2017deep,samuel2018learningyu,samuel2018learning,o2017deep,he2018model, o2017introduction,dorner2018deep,felix2018ofdm,aoudia2018end}.
 Specifically, \ac{dl} techniques have been employed to improve certain parts of conventional communication systems, such as decoding, modulation, and more \cite{ye2018power,nachmani2018deep,farsad2017detection}.
-These improvements are related to the intrinsic property of a \ac{dnn}, which is a universal function approximator with superior logarithmic learning ability and convenient optimization capability \cite{goodfellow2016deep}.
+These improvements are related to the intrinsic property of a \ac{dnn}, which is a universal function approximator with superior logarithmic learning ability and convenient optimization capability \cite{haykin1994neural,goodfellow2016deep,gybenko1989approximation}.
 Besides, existing signal processing algorithms in communications, while work well for systems with tractable mathematical models, can become inefficient for complicated and large-scale systems with large amount of imperfections and high nonlinearities.
-Such scenarios can be solved through \ac{dl}, which can characterize imperfections and nonlinearities via well-structured approximations \cite{o2017introduction,dorner2018deep,kim2018deep,o2017deep,wang2017deep}.
+Such scenarios can be solved through \ac{dl}, which can characterize imperfections and nonlinearities via well-structured approximations \cite{wang2017deep,samuel2018learningyu,samuel2018learning}.
+Moreover, physical layer communication based on the concept of autoencoder has been investigated in \cite{o2017introduction,dorner2018deep,felix2018ofdm,aoudia2018end,o2017deep,he2018model}.

+Specifically, the problem of \ac{mimo} detection through \ac{dl} has been investigated in \cite{samuel2018learningyu,samuel2018learning,o2017deep,he2018model}.
+The authors in \cite{samuel2018learningyu,samuel2018learning} proposed the DetNet architecture for \ac{mimo} detection which can achieve near \ac{mld} performance with lower computational complexity without any knowledge regarding the SNR value.
+The joint design of encoder and decoder using \ac{dl} autoencoder for \ac{mimo} systems was explored in \cite{o2017deep}.
+The authors showed that autoencoder demonstrates significant potential, and its performance approaches the conventional methods.
+The problem of \ac{mimo} detection in time-varying and spatially correlated fading channels was investigated in \cite{he2018model}.
+The authors employed \ac{dl} unfolding to improve the iterative \ac{mimo} detection algorithms.

 Motivated by these facts, a sphere decoding algorithm based on \ac{dl} is proposed in this paper, where the radius of the decoding hypersphere is learned by a \ac{dnn} prior to decoding.
 The \ac{dnn} maps a sequence of the fading channel matrix elements and the received signals at its input layer into a sequence of learned radiuses at its output layer.
 The \ac{dnn} is trained in an off-line procedure for the desired \ac{snr} once and is used for the entire communication phase.